Madison libraries see spike in police calls since 2014

 - Intoxicated Platteville man leads officer on high-speed chase, sheriff says

-- UW-Madison professor invites ex-felon convicted of sexual misconduct to speak to class
+- UW-Madison professor invites ex-con convicted of sexual misconduct to speak to class

-- MPD: Witness tells police suspected impaired driver stops vehicle in middle of traffic

-- Police: Man arrested when found on stolen bike has 'long history' of criminal behavior